Is Favoritism in the Workplace Illegal?

 - Establish a metric based performance appraisal system.
 It’s easier to see who the top performer is if you know what you’re looking at in terms of excellent performance.

 - Encourage occasional skip-level meetings so that your employees have the opportunity to meet with the boss's boss.
+You are more likely to hear about favoritism occurring when communicating as the manager's boss.

 - Call it out when you see favoritism occurring.
 If you notice that Heidi often eats lunch with her direct report, Jane, talk to her about it.
 Make sure that she’s eating lunch one on one with her other direct reports as well or have her stop the practice before it grows.